annaodz/first-html-page/README.md

 * javascript
 ---
 ## Setup
-Clone this repo to your desktop and run npm install to install all the dependencies
+Clone this repo to your desktop and run npm install, after that you can use to built in webserver to launch the page localy (run http server in the console).

 ---
 ## Status
 Project is: _in progress_